Is napping good for you? If so what are the benefits?

-If you believe there’s nothing as blissful as curling up on the sofa for a snooze on a lazy Sunday afternoon, you’re in good company: Almost a third of adults surveyed by the National Sleep Foundation in 2019 said they take naps in response to daytime sleepiness.
+If you believe there’s nothing as blissful as curling up on the couch for a snooze on a lazy Sunday afternoon, you’re in good company.

 Here, two leading sleep specialists share insights on the potential benefits and drawbacks of daytime napping, along with their best advice for napping in a way that supports good health.

 Napping can be part of a healthy lifestyle, says Nicole Mims, MD, a sleep specialist with Atrium Health in Charlotte, North Carolina, America.
 A beneficial nap is defined by factors such as the time of day you’re drifting off, the length of time you sleep, and your reasons for feeling tired in the first place, she explains.
 Let’s take a closer look at some positive ways napping may affect health.